BrhnAlc/moviee-app/README.md

 Libraries and Technologies I use
-React,
+-React,
-Axios,
+-Axios,
-Context API,
+-Context API,
-Tailwind CSS,
+-Tailwind CSS,
-Firebase,
+-Firebase,
-React-Dom,
+-React-Dom,
-React-icons,
+-React-icons,
-React-scrips,
+-React-scrips,
-React-toastify
+-React-toastify

 How to install